Dovidc/ListIt/docs/dual-platform-roadmap.md

 - Provide browser implementations inside the web client and plan native counterparts (Apple Push Notification service, Photos picker, Keychain/CoreData, background tasks) that adhere to the same interfaces.
 - Evaluate bridging strategies: a thin Swift wrapper around the shared JavaScript bundle (via JavaScriptCore/React Native) or rewriting the UI natively while reusing the shared business logic and API contracts.

+### Choosing the Right iOS Approach
+- **Full Native (SwiftUI/UIKit)** – Highest degree of customization and access to platform features.
+Reuse the shared business logic via modularized TypeScript/ESM bundles exposed as Swift Packages or through a lightweight JS runtime.
+Plan to rebuild screens with SwiftUI components while calling into the shared core for data and state.
+- **Hybrid Bridge (React Native/Expo or Capacitor)** – Faster to ship because the existing React mental model carries over.
+Wrap the shared core as a reusable package, then implement platform-specific modules (e.g., notifications, file system) in Swift that are exposed to JavaScript through the bridge.
+Customization is limited by the bridge’s rendering model but still allows native modules when you need to drop down to Swift.
+- **Enhanced Web (PWA/WebView Shell)** – Lowest engineering lift since the current web UI runs inside a WKWebView shell.
+Offers minimal native customization, so reserve this for interim distribution or if App Store requirements are minimal.
+- Decide up front which path balances your customization requirements, maintenance budget, and release cadence.
+All approaches benefit from the shared core, typed contracts, and interface boundaries defined above.

 ## 5. Set Up Native Project Infrastructure
 - Create an Xcode workspace configured to consume the shared core (as a compiled module or via a JavaScript runtime) and wired to the existing Express backend for API calls.
 - Implement authentication, data fetching, and storage using the documented server contracts and shared validation logic.